AaronGabriel147/stoic-quote-app/z-Notes.md

 Click 'create a new repository'. || 'New' (they change it with updates)

-Give the repo a name.
+Give the repo the exact name that you have named it locally.

 Click 'create repository'.